2012–13 Bolton Wanderers F.C. season: December

 A week later, Bolton played Charlton Athletic at home.
-With the scores level at 0–0 for nearly all the match, substitute David N'Gog scored twice in the space of six minutes in the final 15 minutes to win the game 2–0 for Bolton.
+With the scores level at 0–0 for nearly all the match, substitute David Ngog scored twice in the space of six minutes in the final 15 minutes to win the game 2–0 for Bolton.
 The points moved Bolton up five places, from 18th to 13th.
 A week later, Bolton played bottom of the table Peterborough United.
 Within the first six minutes, Peterborough were 2–0 up through goals from Lee Tomlin and Dwight Gayle.
 Bolton pulled one back in first half stoppage time through a Keith Andrews penalty, his first goal of the season and his first for Bolton.
 Peterborough quickly got their two-goal advantage back though after the break when George Thorne scored and it then became a three-goal advantage when Mark Little scored.
 Andrews scored another penalty to reduce the deficit to two goals but Gabriel Zakuani scored to put it back to a three-goal advantage for Peterborough.
 With ten minutes to go, Bolton pulled two back through Benik Afobe's third of the season and Martin Petrov's third of the season, but it wasn't enough as the match ended in a 5–4 defeat.
 This defeat was Bolton's second of the month and it caused them to drop three places to 16th.